 - a sense of hopelessness or no hope for the future

-- isolation or feeling alone – “no one understands me”
+- isolation or feeling alone – “No one understands me.”

-- aggressiveness and irritability – “leave me alone”
+- aggressiveness and irritability – “Leave me alone.”

 - possessing lethal means – medication, weapons

-- negative view of self – “I am worthless”
+- negative view of self – “I am worthless.”

 - drastic changes in mood and behaviour

-- frequently talking about death – “if I died would you miss me?”
+- frequently talking about death – “If I died would you miss me?”

 - self-harming behaviours like cutting

-- engaging in 'risky' behaviours – “I’ll try anything, I’m not afraid to die"
+- engaging in 'risky' behaviours – “I’ll try anything, I’m not afraid to die."

 - making funeral arrangements

-- giving things away (clothes, expensive gifts) – “when I am gone, I want you to have this”
+- giving things away (clothes, expensive gifts) – “When I am gone, I want you to have this.”

 - substance abuse

-- feeling like a burden to others – “you would be better off without me”
+- feeling like a burden to others – “You would be better off without me.”

-- making suicide threats – “sometimes I feel like I just want to die”.
+- making suicide threats – “Sometimes I feel like I just want to die.”.

-Responding to warning signs
+Responding to suicide warning signs

 Speak up if you are worried that someone may be thinking about suicide.
 Talking to someone about their suicidal thoughts can be challenging but if you think someone might be thinking about killing themselves, the best way to find out is to ask.

-You will not be putting the idea in their head if you ask if they are thinking about suicide.
+You will not be putting the idea in someone’s head if you ask if they are thinking about suicide.
 In fact, giving a suicidal person the opportunity to express their feelings can give relief from isolation and pent-up negative feelings, and may in fact reduce the risk of suicide.

 How to start a conversation about suicide